layer5io/docs/content/en/cloud/workspaces/_index.md

 - One ore more designs can be assigned to a workspace.
 - Same design can be assigned to multiple workspaces.

-See "[Meshery Designs](/concepts/designs)" section for more information.
+See [Meshery Designs](https://docs.meshery.io/concepts/designs) section for more information.

 ### Teams
 - A Workspace is closely associated with Teams in Meshery.
 Teams are groups of users with varying permissions, and they are at the center of resource access and management within a Workspace.
 - One ore more teams can be assigned to a workspace.
 - Same team can be assigned to multiple workspaces.

-See "[Teams](/extensions/team-management)" section for more information.
+See [Teams](../identity/teams) section for more information.

 ### Connections